jflorian/doubledog-koji/README.md

 ##### `grace_period`
 Determines the length of time that builds are held in the trash can before their ultimate demise.
-The default is `4 weeks`.
+The default is `'4 weeks'`.

 ##### `group`
 Name of the OS group account under which the garbage collection process will run.
-The default is to be the same as `owner`.
+The default is to be the same as *owner*.

 ##### `oldest_scratch`
 Any scratch builds that were last modified more than this number of days